launch [options] [program-to-run ...]

 afterwill cause the new tab to be placed next to the current tab instead of at the end.
 The values of

-splitslayout and control if the new window is placed in a vertical or horizontal split with the currently active window.
+splitslayout and control if the new window is placed in a vertical, horizontal or automatic split with the currently active window.
 The default is to place the window in a layout dependent manner, typically, after the currently active window.
 Default:

 Programs running in this window can control kitty (if remote control is enabled).
 Note that any program with the right level of permissions can still write to the pipes of any other program on the same computer and therefore can control kitty.
 It can, however, be useful to block programs running on other computers (for example, over ssh) or as other users.

 - --stdin-source <STDIN_SOURCE>#

 Pass the screen contents as

 STDINto the child process.